LifeLock vs. Experian: Compared & Reviewed

 If I were judging a product on looks alone, LifeLock would win.

 Their alerts dashboard is very aesthetically pleasing and easy to navigate.
-Each alert gives you the information you need, including next steps, in a succinct way.
+Each alert gives you the information you need, including the next steps, in a succinct way.

 In reading Trustpilot and App Store reviews, though, it seems that LifeLock may have a glitch.